GoBootcamp/book/chapters/concurrency.md

 * close the channel so the `range` call isn't stuck.

-We need to set a recursive call and for that, we are defining a non-exported `revWalk` function, the function walks the left side first, then pushes the value to the channel and then walks the right side.
+We need to set a recursive call and for that, we are defining a non-exported `recWalk` function, the function walks the left side first, then pushes the value to the channel and then walks the right side.
 This allows our range to get the values in the right order.
 Once all branches have been walked, we can close the channel to indicate